-Comments: There are two reports (Bray et al 1986, Silcock et al 1986).
+There are two older reports, neither accepted (Bray et al 1986, Silcock et al 1986).
 A specimen referred to as Mexican Duck was collected 17 Oct 1921 in Cherry Co (Bent 1923).
 This is a female #973 in the Field Museum of Natural History, Chicago, but is now considered likely a hybrid between Mallard and American Black Duck (David Willard, personal communication).
 The second report is of an adult male shot in Rock Co 19 Oct 1969 (Menzel 1970).
 Although its identity as a Mexican Duck was confirmed by Paul Johnsgard and the bird showed no evidence of captivity, the possibility of its being an escaped bird could not be eliminated (Menzel 1970).
 Menzel (1970) noted that at that time Mexican Ducks were kept in captivity in Hall Co and that escapes occurred occasionally.
-A dark bird paired with a Mallard 20 Jun 1993 Sioux Co (Grzybowski 1993), may have been a Mottled Duck or Mexican Duck; there are a surprising 12 records for Colorado, six of these 4 Mar-22 Sep in Weld Co, adjacent to Nebraska (CBRC 2017).
-There are no records for Kansas (Thompson et al 2011).
+A dark bird paired with a Mallard 20 Jun 1993 Sioux Co (Grzybowski 1993), may have been a Mottled Duck or Mexican Duck.

 American Ornithologists’ Union [AOU].
 1983.
 The AOU Check-list of North American birds, 6th ed.
 Allen Press, Lawrence, Kansas, USA.

 Baldassarre, G. 2014.
 Ducks, geese, and swans of North America.
 Johns Hopkins University Press, Baltimore, Maryland, USA.